bgplab/bgplab/docs/1-setup.md

 ## Select the Network Devices You Will Work With

 You can run Cumulus Linux (and FRR) in all [_netlab_-supported virtualization environments](https://netlab.tools/providers/) (VirtualBox, libvirt, or Docker), and if you want to start practicing BGP with minimum hassle, consider using it for all lab devices.
+Use FRR on the ARM CPU (for example, [Macbooks with Apple silicon](https://blog.ipspace.net/2024/03/netlab-bgp-apple-silicon.html)).

-If you'd like to use a more traditional networking device, use any other [_netlab_-supported device](https://netlab.tools/platforms/) for which we implemented [basic BGP configuration](https://netlab.tools/module/bgp/#platform-support) as the device to practice with.
-I would recommend Arista cEOS or Nokia SR Linux containers -- they are the easiest ones to install and use.
+If you'd like to use a more traditional networking device, use any other [_netlab_-supported device](https://netlab.tools/platforms/) for which we implemented [basic BGP configuration](https://netlab.tools/module/bgp/#platform-support) as the device to practice with[^x86].
+I recommend Arista cEOS or Nokia SR Linux containers; they are the easiest ones to install and use.

+[^x86]: You will have to run the labs on a device with an x86 CPU (Intel or AMD).

 ## Select the Additional Devices in Your Lab